Gardens of Belgium - GOB

 Explore the medieval city of Ghent – the capital of Flanders, including the picturesque and historic canal front city centre, the Gravensteen Castle of the Counts, the Adoration of the Mystic Lamb painting by Van Eck and the Korenmarkt area.

-Ghent is still a well-kept secret and is definitely worth a visit.
-Visitors who are already familiar with the city have become loyal ambassadors.
+Although one of our personal favourites, Ghent is still a relatively well-kept secret.
+It’s definitely worth a visit.
 Ghent has so much more to offer than the Castle of the Counts and the splendid views of Graslei and Korenlei.
 It offers a unique combination of authenticity, creativity and natural local flair.
-What’s more, it’s a human-scaled city in the heart of Flanders with added value thanks to its many waterways.
+What’s more, it’s a human-scaled city in the heart of Flanders interlaced with many waterways.

 Includes 3 nights hotel accommodation, breakfasts and return rail transfer from Brussels.